alvinlucillo/sqsprocessor/README.md

 ## The process in action! 💪
 1. Stream the logs for the two containers:
     - sqsservice: `kubectl logs pod/pod_name -c sqsservice -f`
-    - sqsclient:: `kubectl logs pod/pod_name -c sqsclient -f`
+    - sqsclient: `kubectl logs pod/pod_name -c sqsclient -f`
 2. While there's no message in the queue, you'll see the following
     - sqsclient - this is configured to continuously poll for messages from sqsservice
         ```